Hwa Chong Institution: Performing arts

-The eleven performing arts groups in HCI are the Chinese Orchestra, the String Ensemble, the Piano Ensemble, the Chinese Drama Club, the Harmonica Ensemble, the English Drama Club, the Choir, the Music And Dance Society, the Guitar Ensemble, the Band and lastly Chinese Dance.
-The 2010 Singapore Youth Festival, saw the English Drama Club judged, where it attained a Silver Award.
-The previous year, 2009, saw the other performing arts groups being assessed; a number of awards were won, including two Golds with Honours for the Chinese Orchestra and the High School Band.
+In 2010, Hwa Chong Institution offered eleven performing arts groups, including the Chinese Orchestra, String Orchestra, Piano Ensemble, Chinese Drama Club, Harmonica Ensemble, English Drama Club, Choir, Music and Dance Society, Guitar Ensemble, Band, and Chinese Dance.
+By 2023, the number of active performing arts groups had decreased to six: Chinese Orchestra, String Orchestra, Chinese Drama, English Drama, Choir, and Band.
+In the 2010 Singapore Youth Festival, the English Drama Club received a Silver Award.
+In 2009, several of the performing arts groups were assessed, with the Chinese Orchestra and High School Band earning Gold with Honours.

-Apart from occasional performances held locally in Victoria Theatre and the school's Drama Centre, many of the performing arts groups travel overseas both for exchange and performances.
-Amongst them, the High School Band, the Choir, the Chinese Orchestra and the String Orchestra are notable for their international achievements.
-In 2010 the College Choir attained significant achievements in international competitions, the Festival of Songs in Olomouc, Czech Republic. while in 2011, the choir attained a Gold with Honours in the 2011 Singapore Youth Festival Central Judging of Choirs.
-The Chinese Orchestra has performed in many overseas performances in China, Malaysia and Australia, and even performed in the SYF closing ceremonies in 2005 and 2009.
-The Chinese Orchestra has attained Distinction for the Singapore Youth Festival Central Judging for Chinese Orchestras in 2013, 2015 and 2017, while attaining gold from 1993 to 2011.
-The orchestra attained accomplishment in 2019.
-The High School Band, which once performed in the Istana, travelled to Hawaii to attend the Pacific Basin Music Festival for the second time in 2010, attaining a gold award.
+In addition to occasional performances held locally at venues such as Victoria Theatre and the school’s Drama Centre, many of Hwa Chong Institution’s performing arts groups also travel overseas for exchanges and performances.
+The High School Band, Choir, Chinese Orchestra, and String Orchestra have participated in various international events.
+In 2010, the College Choir achieved notable results at the Festival of Songs in Olomouc, Czech Republic.
+In 2011, the Choir received a Gold with Honours in the Singapore Youth Festival Central Judging of Choirs.
+The Chinese Orchestra has performed in China, Malaysia, and Australia, and was part of the Singapore Youth Festival closing ceremonies in 2005 and 2009.
+From 2013 to 2023, the Chinese Orchestra received Distinction in the Singapore Youth Festival Central Judging for Chinese Orchestras, with the exception of 2019, when it earned an accomplishment award.
+Prior to this, from 1993 to 2011, the Orchestra consistently received Gold, the highest award at that time.
+The High School Band has performed at the Istana and participated in the Pacific Basin Music Festival in Hawaii in 2010, where it earned a Gold award.
 The Band has also performed at the National Day Parade.
-The High School String Orchestra, more commonly known by the acronym "HCISO", has also travelled widely.
-It won first runners-up at the open category of the 2006 Gothenburg International Music Festival, and went on tour with the Australian Boys Choir to Melbourne and Johor Bahru to perform at the opening of the 7th JB Arts Festival.
-Most recently, the string orchestra achieved Gold with Honours at the 2011 Singapore Youth Festival for String Ensembles.
-It was also one of the six schools, and the only school in Asia, to be invited to participate in the 2012 Los Angeles International Music Festival at the Walt Disney Concert Hall.
+The High School String Orchestra, also known as HCISO, has toured internationally, including performing at the 2006 Gothenburg International Music Festival, where it earned first runners-up in the open category.
+HCISO also toured with the Australian Boys Choir to Melbourne and Johor Bahru for the 7th JB Arts Festival.
+More recently, HCISO received Distinction at the 2023 Singapore Youth Festival.
+In 2012, HCISO was one of six schools and the only one in Asia invited to participate in the Los Angeles International Music Festival at the Walt Disney Concert Hall.